 I highly recommend using essential oils manufactured by Plant Therapy.
 Their 7 x 7 Starter Kit is excellent for anyone who is just getting started with aromatherapy.

 For more advanced users looking to expand their use of essential oils, Plant Therapy offers a decently-priced set of 16 oils.

 Not sure how to use these oils?
 Here you will find plenty of information on how to use the different oils and what are their benefits.

-If you want to experiment a bit and harness the benefits of several oils at once, go here to get plenty of recipes for essential oil blends using different combinations of oils.
+If you want to experiment a bit and harness the benefits of several oils at once, you’ll find lots of recipes for essential oil blends and other DIY products you can make using different combinations of oils.

 The right set for you will depend on what you intend to use essential oils for and where you are on your aromatherapy journey.